 Think about your objective particularly how much description you need.
 Napping is particularly suitable for evaluating the effects of brand and other non-sensory factors.
 Think too about your samples…Napping and Flash require all samples to be presented together so may not be suitable for hot or frozen foods.
 Also about your assessors…all of these techniques work well with trained and untrained assessors but you may get more meaningful descriptors from a group who have some familiarity with the product set.
 Having said that your objective may be see how your consumers view the world and these techniques work well.
 You can try different techniques to elicit vocabulary in Free Choice and Flash…Repertory Grid is one.
 For all techniques, remember that consumers especially may use non-sensory factors to discriminate the products.

-Essentially it's lack of detail.
+Essentially it’s lack of detail.
 The outcome of all of the Rapid Methods is a map or sensory space.
-There is no comparison of specific attributes; you won't be able to draw spider profiles of histograms comparing samples for the intensity of specific attributes.
-The methods don't work therefore for investigational studies to determine in detail the impact of ingredients and processes on specific sensory characteristics although they will tell you about gross changes in sample groupings as a result of these changes.
-They are also not suitable for Sensory Claims support (more about this in a future posting).
-The panel are not trained in the use of their language or criteria so the data are very ‘in the moment' and context (or sample set related).
+There is no comparison of specific attributes; you won’t be able to draw spider profiles of histograms comparing samples for the intensity of specific attributes.
+The methods don’t work therefore for investigational studies to determine in detail the impact of ingredients and processes on specific sensory characteristics although they will tell you about gross changes in sample groupings as a result of these changes.
+They are also not suitable for Sensory Claims support.
+The panel are not trained in the use of their language or criteria so the data are very ‘in the moment’ and context (or sample set related).
 It is difficult to remove samples from the analysis and probably more importantly, almost impossible to add samples later.
 This makes the methods unsuitable for storage trials or Quality Assurance purposes.

 The Rapid Methods are however, fantastic for selection of samples for QDA trials or for consumer testing.
 They help us see how consumers discriminate samples and the types of descriptors and criteria they use to do so.
-Delegates on Tuesday thought that Napping was the technique that they would most likely use in their business and for exactly these types of applications.